mizzy/packer-provisioner-command/README.md

 }
 ```

-You can also multiple commands by `commands` with an array of commands.
+You can also specify multiple commands by `commands` with an array of commands.

 ```json
 {